Aug 09 2018Add to Favorites

 The fact is that NSW has a difficult planning system that makes new supply quite slow.
 We have a demand driven by immigration and restriction on supply.
 Whilst the APRA cooling measures and Royal Commission initiatives create a softening of the market which is a good thing, the restriction on credit doesn’t help affordability.

 Essentially and in a nutshell, unless there are significant inflows of skilled, tax-paying migrants, the Australian Government will not have the ability to provide the financial support required to look after our elderly.
-This is both a Labour and a Liberal issue, regardless of who gets into power after the election in 2019 this issue will need to be addressed.
+This is both a Labor and a Liberal issue, regardless of who gets into power after the election in 2019 this issue will need to be addressed.

 NSW government has committed c.$85b to new infrastructure to support population growth which is forecast to grow from 7.7m in 2018 to over 10m in 3036 to over 12 million in 2050 (according to NSW Government treasury reports and NSW Government infrastructure reports).